 Prerequisite: Completion of MTH 263 or equivalent with a grade of B or better or MTH 264 or equivalent with a grade of C or better.
 Covers matrices, vector spaces, determinants, solutions of systems of linear equations, basis and dimension, eigenvalues, and eigenvectors.
 Features instruction for mathematical, physical and engineering science programs.
 Lecture 3 hours.
 Total 3 hours per week.

-MTH 267 Differential Equations (3 credits) Prerequisite: Completion of MTH 264 or equivalent with a green
+MTH 267 Differential Equations (3 credits)

-Prerequisite: Completion of MTH 264 or equivalent with a grade of ${\it C}$ or better.
+Prerequisite: Completion of MTH 264 or equivalent with a grade of C or better.